mbver/quic-rs-demo/README.md

 Illustrate how mTLS is setup in Quinn

 ## zero-RTT
-Demonstrate a basic setup for 0-RTT
+Demonstrate end-to-end setup of 0-RTT in Quinn